 - Hay: Timothy, meadow, or orchard grasses – an essential part of guinea pig’s diet to support healthy digestion and prevent dental issues

-- Limited fruits: occasional treats like apples, strawberries, or blueberry help keep your guinea pig happy and provide extra nutrients
+- Limited fruits: Occasional treats like apples, strawberries, or blueberries help keep your guinea pig happy and provide extra nutrients

 Guinea Pig and Hamster Diets: A Comparison